okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/test-integration/index.md

 4. [Confirm the response and system log](docs/guides/third-party-risk-integration/test-integration/)

 ### Create a client assertion
-This procedure creates a signed JSON Web Token (JWT), which is used as the client assertion value required in the request for a scoped access token (the following procedure).
+This procedure creates a signed JSON Web Token (JWT), which is used as the client assertion value required in the request for a scoped access token.

 1. Navigate to [Generate JWT](https://www.jsonwebtoken.dev/) to create a JWT.
 2. In the **JWK KEY** field, copy the **Public and Private Key pair** generated when you created the service application ([Create a public-private key pair](docs/guides/third-party-risk-integration/create-service-app/#create-a-public-private-key-pair).)